 Relevant legislation What this requires ORR's powers Who may be affected A&M Regulation 31 'Regulatory Body' If negotiations between an applicant and infrastructure manager about infrastructure charges are likely to contravene the requirements of these Regulations, the ORR may issue a direction to the applicant or the infrastructure manager to ensure that no contravention arises or, to the extent that a contravention has arisen, that it ceases.
 If the ORR is satisfied that the applicant or infrastructure manager has contravened, or is contravening the direction then the ORR may impose a penalty of such amount as is reasonable.
-ApplicantsInfrastructure managers A&M Regulation 32 'Appeals to the Regulatory Body' Unless section 17 or 22A of the Act applies, an applicant has the right to appeal to the ORR if it believes that it has been unfairly treated, discriminated against or is in any other way aggrieved.
+ApplicantsInfrastructure managers A&M Regulation 32 'Appeals to the Regulatory Body' Unless section 17 or 22A of the Act applies, an applicant has the right to appeal to the ORR if it believes that it has been unfairly treated, discriminated against or is in any other way aggrieved 27 .
 If the ORR is satisfied that the decision made has been contravened, or is being contravened then the ORR may impose a penalty of such amount as is reasonable.
 Applicants Infrastructure managers Allocation bodies Charging bodies Service providers Railway undertakings A&M Regulation 33 'Regulatory decisions concerning international passenger services' The ORR must determine on request whether the principle purpose of a service is to carry passengers between stations located in different member states.
 If the ORR is satisfied that the determination made has been contravened, or is being contravened then the ORR may impose a penalty of such amount as is reasonable.
-Infrastructure managers Allocation bodies Charging bodies Service providers A railway undertaking A&M Regulation 34 The ORR must monitor the competitive situation in the rail services market.
-Where appropriate the ORR must provide a direction to correct discrimination against applicants; market distortion or undesirable If the ORR is satisfied that the direction issued has been contravened, or is being contravened then the ORR may Infrastructure managers Allocation bodies Charging bodies Service providers A railway undertaking
+Infrastructure managers Allocation bodies Charging bodies Service providers A railway undertaking